Mudvayne: Early days, Kill, I Oughtta and L.D. 50 (1996–2001)

-Mudvayne, formed in 1996 in Peoria, Illinois, originally consisted of guitarist Greg Tribbett, drummer Matthew McDonough and bassist Shawn Barclay.
+Mudvayne was formed in 1996 in Peoria, Illinois.
+The band originally consisted of guitarist Greg Tribbett, drummer Matthew McDonough and bassist Shawn Barclay.
 The band's lineup was finalized a matter of months later when Chad Gray, who was earning $40,000 a year in a factory, quit his day job to become its lead singer.
 In 1997, Mudvayne financed its debut EP, Kill, I Oughtta.

 During the EP's recording, Barclay was replaced by Ryan Martinie, former bassist for the progressive rock band Broken Altar.
 After self-distributing Kill, I Oughtta, Mudvayne adopted stage names and face paint.

 Chuck Toler managed the band as they recorded their 2000 debut album L.D.
 50. For the album, Mudvayne experimented with a ragged, dissonant sound; a sound collage, prepared for the album, was used as a series of interludes.
 L.D.
 50 was produced by the band and Garth Richardson, with executive production by Slipknot member Shawn Crahan and Slipknot manager Steve Richards.

 L.D.
 50 peaked at No. 1 on the Billboard Top Heatseekers chart and No. 85 on the Billboard 200.
 The singles "Dig" and "Death Blooms" peaked at No. 33 and No. 32 on the Mainstream Rock Tracks chart.
 Although the album was praised, some critics found the band hard to take seriously.

 To promote L.D.
 50, Mudvayne played on the Tattoo the Earth tour with Nothingface, Slayer, Slipknot and Sevendust.
 Nothingface guitarist Tom Maxwell became friends with Mudvayne vocalist Chad Gray, and they explored the possibility of a supergroup.
 The following year, Nothingface again toured with Mudvayne; although plans for a supergroup continued, they were put on hold due to scheduling conflicts.
 Gray and Maxwell had discussed five names for the group, and Mudvayne guitarist Greg Tribbett approached Maxwell "out of the blue" to join it.
 Although Nothingface drummer Tommy Sickles played on the group's demo, the search for another drummer began.